ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 that achieved using the same number of evenly spaced fixed reactors.

-If there is a particular reaction condition you expect to converge more slowly than the rest of the range there is virually no cost to using a single condition reactor (or a ranged reactor at a smaller range) at that condition and a ranged reactor with a smaller value for nSimsTerm.
-This is because the fixed reactor simulations will almost always be useful and keep the overall RMG job from terminating when the ranged reactor samples the faster converging conditions.
+If there is a particular reaction condition you expect to converge more slowly than the rest of the range there is virtually no cost to using a single condition reactor (or a ranged reactor at a smaller range) at that condition and a ranged reactor with a smaller value for nSimsTerm.
+This is because the fixed reactor simulations will almost always be useful and keep the overall RMG job from terminating while the ranged reactor samples the faster converging conditions.

 What you should actually set ``nSimsTerm`` to is very system dependent.
 The value you choose should be at least 2 + N where N is the number of dimensions the reactor spans (T=>N=1, T and P=>N=2, etc...).
 There may be benefits to setting it as high